 Smalls is great regardless of your cat’s weight or activity level as each of their recipes is high in protein and void of any empty calories or fillers that other pet food manufacturers stuff into their food.
 This is why we feel Smalls is the overall best grain-free cat food.

-2. Purina Beyond Grain-Free Pate Variety Pack Canned Food — Best Value
+2. Purina Beyond Grain-Free Pate Canned Food — Budget Buy

-Our best pick of grain-free cat food for the money is Purina Beyond Grain-Free Pate, and this variety pack comes with three different flavors: chicken and sweet potato, Alaskan cod and spinach, and wild salmon.
+Our best budget pick is Purina Beyond Grain-Free Pate, and this variety pack comes in three different flavors: chicken and sweet potato, Alaskan cod and spinach, and wild salmon.
 If you want to give your cat a flavor assortment, this pack will offer that, along with grain-free nutrition.
 Chicken is an ingredient in all flavors, so avoid this food if your cat has poultry allergies.
 No by-products are used in this formula.
 Added vitamins and minerals and those from ingredients like spinach and carrots give your cat balanced nutrition without any grains.
 Fussy cats have been reported to enjoy this food and eat it with enthusiasm.
 It seems to be on the drier side for a pâté, however.
 If your cat is a gravy-lover, they may not prefer this food.

 3. Orijen Original Grain-Free Dry Cat Food